rocket-pool/old.docs.rocketpool.net/src/guides/node/cli-intro.md

-   distribute-fees, b             Distribute the priority fee and MEV rewards from your fee distributor to your withdrawal address and the rETH contract (based on your node's average commission) join-smoothing-pool, js        Opt your node into the Smoothing Pool leave-smoothing-pool, ls       Leave the Smoothing Pool
+   distribute-fees, b             Distribute the priority fee and MEV rewards from your fee distributor to your withdrawal address and the rETH contract (based on your node's average commission) join-smoothing-pool, js        Opt your node into the Smoothing Pool leave-smoothing-pool, ls       Leave the Smoothing Pool sign-message, sm               Sign an arbitrary message using the node wallet's private key

 GLOBAL OPTIONS:
    --help, -h  show help